LenRapp/SnakeGame/README.md

 # 🐍 Snake Game

-Un jeu de Snake moderne et élégant créé avec JavaScript.
+A modern and elegant Snake game made with JavaScript.

-## 🎮 Comment jouer
+## 🎮 How to Play

-1. Utilisez les touches fléchées ou ZQSD pour diriger le serpent
+1. Use the arrow keys or ZQSD to control the snake
-2. Mangez les pommes pour grandir et marquer des points
+2. Eat apples to grow and score points
-3. Évitez de vous cogner contre vous-même
+3. Avoid running into yourself
-4. Appuyez sur Espace pour mettre le jeu en pause
+4. Press Space to pause the game

-## 🎯 Objectif
+## 🎯 Objective

-- Manger le plus de pommes possible
+- Eat as many apples as possible
-- Faire grandir le serpent
+- Make the snake grow
-- Obtenir le meilleur score
+- Get the highest score

-## 🎨 Fonctionnalités
+## 🎨 Features

-- Interface moderne avec animations fluides
+- Modern interface with smooth animations
-- Serpent bleu avec effet de brillance
+- Blue snake with shine effect
-- Pommes rouges stylisées
+- Stylized red apples
-- Grille de fond verte
+- Green grid background
-- Système de score
+- Score system
-- Écran de Game Over avec animation
+- Animated Game Over screen
-- Bouton de redémarrage
+- Restart button

-## 🛠️ Technologies utilisées
+## 🛠️ Technologies Used

 - HTML5
 - CSS3